 The Data Science and Health Cluster (DASH) invites you to our 2nd annual Data Science and Health Continuing Professional Development (CPD) event!

-Building momentum from Data Science and Health 2020, this year's theme will focus on the Post-COVID Perspectives for Data Science and Health.
+Building momentum from Data Science and Health 2020, this year's theme will focus on the Impact and Lessons Learned From the COVID-19 Pandemic.
 This event is designed to address the need for health care providers to improve their understanding of current data science concepts related to health care research, and how to optimally integrate data science into the delivery of care.
 We are hoping to craft a program that serves as an accessible introduction to data science for clinicians while reflecting on lessons learned from the COVID-19 response.

 - 1-year access to online presentations through Canvas beginning late October 2021 from leading UBC data scientists and health researchers, for basic introduction to data science through self-paced learning.

 - A live virtual event featuring guest presentations and interactive discussions, with a focus on audience engagement.
 The event will take place on November 09, 2021 12:00 pm – 4:30 pm via Zoom.

 - Access to workshop series in collaboration with the Faulty of Applied Sciences to help keep the momentum going.
 Partner with engineers to apply what you've learned and move your data science project forward.